Frequently Asked Questions

 The dates stated on your utility card are your water meter read dates.
 Your first bill will only have refuse, recycling and tax.

 Yes, all dogs must be licensed with the City.
 Please stop by City Hall to fill out the necessary paperwork.
-Be sure to bring along proof of vaccination.
+Be sure to bring along proof of rabies vaccination.

 Whenever a building is constructed, or when a building is altered in a way regulated by the building code, a building permit is required before construction starts.
 You can download an application from the Building and Zoning Permits tab on our website or by picking one up from our City Hall Office.
 If you have any further questions, give us a call or stop by our office.